ksowah/JAVA-PROJECTS/README.md

 # JAVA-PROJECTS
-This repo will contain all my JAVA programmes
+This repo will contain all my JAVA practice programmes